app-o-mat/page-o-mat/README.md

 page types are limited.

 # Documentation
-This is a system context diagram for the Page-o-Mat system.
-Look at C4Model for more information.
+This is a C4 System Context diagram for the Page-o-Mat system.
+Blue boxes are part of the system and gray boxes are shown for context.
-The diagram uses mermaid.

 ```mermaid
 C4Context